RieLCho/SleepWithAI/README.md

 # SleepWithAI
 ![Icon](./AppStore_res/AppIcon/appIconSet/Icon-256.png)

-SleepWIthAI(A.K.A.
-SWAI) is application for users who want to sleep efficiently with personally optimized data.
+**SleepWIthAI(A.K.A.
+SWAI)** is application for users who want to sleep efficient with personally optimized data.
-SWAI will recommend and turn on the alram at best time to wake up.
+SWAI will recommend & turn on the alram at best time to wake up.

 ## Getting Started